- Why do I have to be scheduled at the hospital and not the Virginia Endoscopy Group?

 - What can the nurse practitioner or physician assistant do?

-Our mid-level providers work alongside our physicians.
+Our advanced practice providers work alongside our physicians.
 They are highly qualified to handle your needs, and always share their findings with the doctor.
 The physician will perform any necessary procedure.

 - Why do I have to arrive 15 minutes early if I have already been to the office before?